Nikon D7500 vs Canon 1100D

 Technology-wise, both cameras are equipped with CMOS (Complementary Metal–Oxide–Semiconductor) sensors.

 With 20.7MP, the D7500 offers a higher resolution than the 1100D (12.2MP), but the D7500 has smaller individual pixels (pixel pitch of 4.22μm versus 5.15μm for the 1100D).
-However, the D7500 is a somewhat more recent model (by 6 years and 2 months) than the 1100D, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the D7500 is a much more recent model (by 6 years and 2 months) than the 1100D, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the D7500 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.